ultralist/ultralist-marketing-docs/content/docs/cli/pro_integration.md

 ---
 title: "Syncing with Ultralist Pro"
 weight: 6
+description: Set up the CLI to sync seamlessly with Ultralist Pro.
 ---

 Enabling **Ultralist Pro** will enable seamless sync with ultralist.io.
 This allows you to: